the mental load of motherhood

 - the fear of disappointing others

-The mental load doesn’t just increase, it multiplies.
+The mental load doesn’t just increase – it multiplies.

-And yet, we rarely talk about it.
+Yet we still rarely talk about it.

 We don’t name it.